-Since both laminate as well as parquet are good insulators, you should carefully consider the merits of laying either product over an underfloor heating system.
-Although it is possible to lay these products in principle, you should bear the following in mind: The thermal-conductance resistance of the entire floor construction (insulating underlay + laminate/parquet) combined should not exceed 0.15 m²K/W. The lower the value, the better the efficiency of the underfloor heating system.
+Since both laminate as well as wood flooring are good insulators, you should carefully consider the merits of laying either product over an underfloor heating system.
+Although it is possible to lay these products in principle, you should bear the following in mind: The thermal-conductance resistance of the entire floor construction (insulating underlay + laminate/wood flooring) combined should not exceed 0.15 m²K/W. The lower the value, the better the efficiency of the underfloor heating system.

 Am I bound by restrictions in the installation height, for example, if I have existing doors and timber frames?

 Particularly when renovating old buildings and rooms, the installation height (underlay + floor covering) is a key criterion if you do not wish to replace or trim the “old” door leaves and timber frames.
 A level connection of the floor to the next room must also be guaranteed.